panel-extensions/panel-full-calendar/README.md

 ## ❤️ Contributing

-Contributions are welcome!
+Contributions are welcome 🤗!
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/YourFeature`.